Close

 • Find meaningful independent relationships

-• An unbiased facilitator: Facilitators encourage brainstorming during the meeting and help identify friends, family or professionals that can help keep the plan on track.
+Facilitators encourage brainstorming during the meeting and help identify friends, family or professionals who can help keep the plan on track.
+This benefits all involved by making sure the needed information is gathered and the process is managed in a timely, efficient manner.

-• Advocates: Disability service advocates can help find resources, discuss options, help with evaluating plans and services, and help the individual become a self-advocate.
+Disability service advocates can help find resources, discuss options, help with evaluating plans and services, and help the individual become a self-advocate.
 In some cases, this may be a person with knowledge of disability law.
+Having knowledgeable resources can make planning easier and help to ensure all goals are covered.

-• Family members and friends: Immediate and extended family members and close friends can weigh options and help with informed decision making.
+Immediate and extended family members and close friends can weigh options and help with informed decision making.
+They have existing relationships with the individual and can use their personal knowledge to ask questions and they support the process.

 • Exceptional Family Member Program: Your installation Exceptional Family Member Program Family Support provider and Military OneSource can assist with finding person-centered planning facilitators and resources.
 Although facilitators and related resources will most likely come with a fee, a consultation with your installation EFMP Family Support provider or Military OneSource is free.
 Find your local EFMP Family Support provider or call 800-342-9647 to speak with a Military OneSource special needs consultant and be connected to experts on a wide range of topics relevant to families with special needs, including education, independent living and more.